danthegoodman1/raftd/README.md

 ### `POST /recruit_replica`

 Add a new replica to a Raft shard.
 This should be called on the leader node.
+The shard must already exist on both the initial nodes, and on the node to be recruited.

 **Request body:**
 ```json